philbowles/H4/README.md

 ### ...and more: the "Plugin" system

-H4 is the foundation that allows for the simple addition of modules (or "plugins") to handle WiFi, MQTT, Webserver, GPIO handling and pretty much anything else you'd ever want to do with your MCU.
+H4 is the foundation that allows for the simple addition of modules (or "plugins") to handle WiFi, MQTT, Webserver, GPIO handling and pretty much anything else you'd ever want to do with your MCU / IOT "Thing".

 For more information or to download the optional H4Plugins library, go to [H4Plugins](https://github.com/philbowles/h4plugins)